HERE'S WHAT HAPPENED

 In this post, I will share seven habits that I think should be included in the daily life of an actor.
 Adjust these habits to fit your routine.
 I'll list examples from my own life to get you started.

 These habits should be transferred to a checklist on your phone that you can look at daily.
 I use the Awesome Note app thanks to a suggestion by Chalene Johnson's 30 Day Push, now promoted as her Push Journal.

 Here's a quick overview of the 7 Daily Habits:

 What do actors do on a daily basis to stay looking so good on camera?
 For starters, they take care of their skin.

 You can't afford to have a job that requires you to be on HD cameras without following morning and nighttime skincare routines.

 Now you know that if you have blemishes in your footage, you're not going to use it in your demo reel, which you need to book jobs.
 That's assuming you can even get your footage, am I right?
 But if you do luck out and get your footage, you need something you're not embarrassed to use.

 So the next time you think you're too tired to wash your face in the morning or before you go to bed, I want you to visualize how embarrassed and aggravated you'll be if you have acne the next time you're on camera.

 Not all good skincare products are expensive, but you may need to splurge on a celebrity-grade product if you're really having issues.
-If that makes your stomach hurt, it's time to get your financial crap together with my favorite free budgeting tool.
-Read that post, then read this one to learn how to save for important acting expenses like skincare.
+If that makes your stomach hurt, it's time to start using Every Dollar's free zero-based budgeting tool and seven money goals.

 So, how do celebrities have such clear skin?
 What are their Hollywood skin care secrets?
 That depends on a number of factors.